The quantum Kibble-Zurek mechanism: the role of boundary conditions, endpoints and kink types: Introduction

 \section{Introduction}

 Understanding the nature of quantum phase transitions is a central challenge in condensed matter physics.
-Unlike classical transitions, which are driven by thermal fluctuations, quantum phase transitions (QPTs) appear due to quantum fluctuations, offering a unique perspective on the fundamental mechanisms of critical phenomena \cite{sachdev1999quantum}.
+Unlike classical transitions, which are driven by thermal fluctuations, quantum phase transitions (QPTs) appear due to quantum fluctuations, offering a unique perspective on the fundamental mechanisms of critical phenomena \cite{sachdev2011quantum}.

 Traditionally, the critical exponents characterizing QPTs have been investigated in equilibrium \cite{cardy1996scaling}.
-However, the discovery of the Kibble-Zurek (KZ) mechanism \cite{zurek2005dynamics,polkovnikov2005,dziarmaga2010dynamics,keesling2019quantum} has opened new pathways to explore the interplay between non-equilibrium dynamics and critical phenomena.
-Near the critical point of a continuous phase transition, the correlation length $\xi$ and healing time $\tau$ diverge with the distance to the transition $g_c$ following a power law scaling\cite{dziarmaga2010dynamics}:
+However, the discovery of the Kibble-Zurek (KZ) mechanism \cite{zurek2005dynamics,polkovnikov2005, uhlmann2007vortex, dziarmaga2010dynamics,keesling2019quantum} has opened new pathways to explore the interplay between non-equilibrium dynamics and critical phenomena.
+Near the critical point of a second-order phase transition, both the correlation length $\xi$ and healing time $\tau$ diverge with the distance to the transition $g_c$ following a power law scaling\cite{dziarmaga2010dynamics}:

-When a system is driven with a constant sweep rate $s$ from a disordered phase to an ordered one crossing a continuous phase transition, its dynamics become non-adiabatic when the temporal distance to the critical point matches the system's healing time.
-This results in the emergence of quasiparticle excitations---kinks $n_k$.
-In one dimension, kinks correspond to domain walls between ordered regions, and their average spacing is directly related to the correlation length of the system.
-Theory predicts that sufficiently far from the transition, the density of kinks scales as a power law with the sweep rate \cite{dziarmaga2010dynamics}:
+When a system is driven with a constant sweep rate $s$ from a disordered phase to an ordered one crossing a second-order phase transition, its dynamics become non-adiabatic when the temporal distance to the critical point matches the system's healing time.
+This loss of adiabaticity leads to the formation of topological defects---kinks $n_k$ \cite{uhlmann2010n, uhlmann2010system}.
+Sufficiently far from the transition, the density of kinks scales as a power law with the sweep rate \cite{del2014universality}:

-with $d$ is the dimensionality of the system and $\mu$ is Kibble-Zurek critical exponent that can be expressed as a function of the critical exponent $\nu$ and the dynamical critical exponent $z$:
+where $D$ and $d$ denote the spatial dimensionalities of the system and the defects, respectively, and $\mu$ is Kibble-Zurek critical exponent that can be expressed as a function of the critical exponent $\nu$ and the dynamical critical exponent $z$:

+In one dimension, these kinks are quasiparticle excitations that act as domain walls between ordered regions \cite{uhlmann2010n}.